Jong-eun-Lee/Jong-eun-Lee/README.md

 > Ⅰ. Business Administration
 > Ⅱ. Software Convergence

-※ 'Software Convergence' will be renamed to 'AI & Software' in Fall Semester 2021.
+※ 'Software Convergence' will be renamed to 'AI Convergence' in Fall Semester 2021.

 <br/>